-The University of Oxford has been awarded 24 full NERC studentships per year for the next 5 years as a part of the move to Doctoral Training Partnerships.
+The University of Oxford expects to have a number of full NERC studentships for 2016 entry as a part of the move to Doctoral Training Programmes.

 In Oxford, these studentships will be available to support research students across the full remit of NERC's research portfolio, which includes the full breadth of research activities in Earth Sciences.